snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 #### Example 1:  Card

-This example renders a `Card` layout using `Dash Mantine Components` within each cell.
-The layout is defined in the JavaScript function `DMC_Card`.
+This example renders a `Card` layout inside each cell using `Dash Mantine Components`.
+The layout is defined in a `.js` file in the `/assets` folder, with the function named `DMC_Card`.

 .. exec::docs.dash-ag-grid.cell_renderer_card